Sinistr0/Sinistr0/README.md

 - Hi, I’m @Sinistr0
 - I’m interested in Python, JavaScript, Shell Script and PHP -I’m currently learning ...
-JavaScript and HTML5
+JShellScript
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on anything i can do
-- How to reach me (....)
+- How to reach me (email me: vodkaakdov@protonmail.com)

 <!---
 Sinistr0/Sinistr0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.